||174.97 g.mol -1

 ||ChemSpider is a free chemical database

-- Lutetium is a chemical element with the atomic number 71 is never found as a pure metal in nature.
+- Lutetium is a chemical element with the atomic number 71.
+It is never found as a pure metal in nature.
 This metal is artificially produced by the reduction process of LuCl3 by any of the alkaline metals.
 It appears as silvery and white in color.
 Lutetium is one of the hardest metals coming in the list of lanthanides.
 This metal is stable in nature.
 It also possesses high density as well as a high melting point.
 It burns at a temperature of about 150 °C forming its oxides.

 - This metal reacts with the lightest halogens forming tri-halides, which are soluble in water.